How Do Flat Roofs Drain

 Similar to interior drainage, siphonic pipework remains out of the way.
 However, the system is far less cluttered, using smaller and fewer pipes to drain out more water than any other method.

-Considering siphonic systems offer improved design flexibility and higher performance, they are an ideal drainage solution for homeowners.
+Considering siphonic systems offer improved design flexibility and higher performance, they are an ideal flat roof drainage solution for homeowners.
 Unlike a large commercial building, a home may lack space for strategic pipework.
 In this case, a siphonic system would be more effective.

 Contact Us